Analyze grinding efficiency by using particle Energy Spectra

 And with that, Particle Energy Spectra helps gives you the throughput value you needed without having to deal with large and time-intensive breakage simulations.
 How great is that!

 Particle Energy Spectra: Combining Analyses

 Lastly, the Particle Energy Spectra analysis ability can be combined with Rocky’s surface wear modification model.
 That means that you can not only evaluate breakage efficiency BUT ALSO effectively see how liner shape changes due to wear caused by particles.
 All in a single simulation.
 Nice, right?

-Figure 5.
+Video 1.
 Rocky simulation video of a Mill slice showing surface wear modification

 Particle Energy Spectra: Workshop